The Song of the Libelungs

 "We should do something," said the young man, scrutinizing the bloody sunrise.
 We still have time.

 - Shh! murmured the old man.
-Remain silent!
+Shut up!
 Please shut up!
 Do what you want, but stop talking, stop beating me over the head with your nonsense!
 Just look at them!
 What do you want to do with them?
 Look!
 This time they will arrive!

 We don't mean anything anymore!
 Know it!
 We are no more!

 The young man crushed a few grubs with his heel.
 He was irritated by the old man's indifferent pessimism, by the fainting fatalism that emanated from his words and attitude.
-He would crush the larvae with his foot and when the metallic crust would crack, the piercing dust would spread in the air for a moment.
+He crushed the larvae with his foot, and when the metallic crust cracked, the penetrating dust spread in the air for a moment.

 5.